 Final departure, transfer to airport by our Private Car.

-Following are the determinants for the price
+The following are the determinants of the price

-Accomodations in Kathmandu and other cities
+Accommodations in Kathmandu and other cities

 Mode of Transportation (car/van/bus/flights)